mattea11/chilliPublish_DominoChain/README.md

 ## My implementation assumes the following
 1. There is no limit to the length of the chains to be generated

+##A case was implemnted for when a
-2. A domino may be flipped in order to create the chain
+1. domino may be flipped in order to create the chain
+2. domino cannot be flipped

 ## Why I implemneted it the way I did